Is Belize Safe for Solo Female Travelers?

 mode_comment 0

-I visited San Pedro, Caye Caulker, and San Ignacio and loved each stop.
-When on the mainland I traveled by chicken bus and felt very safe.
-I stayed in hostels the whole time.
-Belize is more expensive than other countries in Central America but you can make it budget-friendly.
+I visited San Pedro, Caye Caulker and San Ignacio, falling in love with each of these places.
+On the mainland I traveled by chicken bus and felt very safe.
+I stayed in hostels all the time, which were great, except those on Caye Caulker, where the hostels were quite rundown.
+Belize is more expensive than other Central American countries, but there are ways to travel on a limited budget.

 favorite_border 0